NwangwuOsitadinma/gateman/README.md

 //this provides every member of the admin role the claim to delete
 ```

-### Disallowing members of a role from performing a claim/claim
+### Disallowing members of a role from performing a claim
 Retracting claims from a role is very easy, you just need the rolename and claimname

 ```